Deep-dive breakdowns across teams, systems, and market patterns

 Avg Read

 Home ice advantage in the NHL is real, measurable, and exploitable.
 Across 8,528 NHL regular-season games in our six-season dataset, home teams win 53.8% of the time — but the best home venues dramatically outperform that baseline.
-Carolina Hurricanes leads all NHL teams with a 70% home win rate over the last three seasons.
-Our model encodes a 50-point Elo home advantage and then layers in goalie matchups, rest differentials, and travel distance.
-When our model agrees with the home-ice lean, the signal is strongest — High-confidence home moneyline plays hit at 57%+ in backtests.
+Carolina Hurricanes leads all NHL teams with a 71% home win rate over the last three seasons.
+OTA evaluates goalie matchups, rest differentials, travel distance, and home-ice environment together.
+When all those factors align with the home lean, the signal is strongest — and High-confidence home moneyline plays have been our most consistent edge.